ReyG18/Employee-Payroll-Tracker/README.md

 ## Bug Fixes

-- Employees now display on the page as intended and are ordered alphabetically.
+- Employees now display on the page and are ordered alphabetically.
     ![alt text](Assets/images/table-issue-fixed.png)

-- Average salary and raffle winner now display in the console as intended.
+- Average salary and raffle winner now display in the console.
     ![alt text](Assets/images/avg-salary-fixed.png)

+- The website is now fully functional and works as intended.